-a. act: the Higher Education and Scientific Research Act (abbreviated to WHW), Bulletin of Acts and Decrees 593 and any amendments since its introduction. b. degree audit: the test, in which, in accordance with Article 7.10 of the Act, the Board of Examiners determines whether all examinations in the courses of the degree programme have been successfully completed; d. programme: e.
-Osiris: the degree programme, as stipulated in Article 7.3a, Section 1, in the Act; the education information system; f. practical exercise: course or component of a course aimed at the acquisition of particular skills.
-The following can be understood as practical exercises: - writing a thesis, carrying out a project such as an experimental design or a design/research assignment, completing an internship, participating in field work or an excursion, - conducting tests and experiments, or participating in other educational activities that are considered essential and that are aimed at acquiring particular skills; g. bridging programme: a deficiency programme aimed at moving up to a Master's degree programme, as stipulated in Article 7.30e or Article 7.57i of the Act; this includes the Linkage programme for CoSEM; h. student: a person enrolled at Delft University of Technology in order to receive education and take the examinations and the degree audit in the degree programme; i. credit: credit in accordance with the European Credit Transfer System (ECTS); one credit equals a study load of 28 hours; j. study guide: the digital guide for the degree programme containing specific information on the courses included in the degree programme (www.studiegids.tudelft.nl); k. examination: investigation of the student's knowledge, insight and skills with regard to a subject, along with the assessment of that investigation; I. track: major, as stipulated in Article 7.13, Section 2, Subsection b of the Act; m. course: a unit of study within the programme, as stipulated in Article 7.3, Sections 2 and 3 of the Act, with which an examination is associated; n. working day: Monday through Friday, with the exception of recognised holidays and the collective closure days; o. brightspace: electronic learning environment.
+a. act: the Higher Education and Scientific Research Act (abbreviated to WHW), Bulletin of Acts and Decrees 593 and any amendments since its introduction. b. degree audit: An assessment by the Board of Examiners whereby it is determined, in accordance with Section 7.10 of the Act, whether all examinations in the subjects of the degree programme have been successfully completed; d. programme: the degree programme, as stipulated in Article 7.3a, Section 1, in the Act; e.
+Osiris: the education information system; f. practical exercise: course or component of a course aimed at the acquisition of particular skills.
+The following can be understood as practical exercises: writing a thesis, carrying out a project such as an experimental design or a design/research assignment, completing an internship, participating in field work or an excursion, - conducting tests and experiments, or participating in other educational activities that are considered essential and that are aimed at acquiring particular skills; g. bridging programme: a deficiency programme aimed at moving up to a Master's degree programme, as stipulated in Article 7.30e or Article 7.57i of the Act; h. student: a person enrolled at Delft University of Technology in order to receive education and take the examinations and the degree audit in the degree programme; i. credit: credit in accordance with the European Credit Transfer System (ECTS); one credit equals a study load of 28 hours; j. study guide: the digital guide for the degree programme containing specific information on the courses included in the degree programme (www.studieqids.tudelft.nl); k. examination: investigation of the student's knowledge, insight and skills with regard to a course, along with the assessment of that investigation.
+An examination can also consist of interim examinations; I. track: major, as stipulated in Article 7.13, Section 2, Subsection b of the Act; m. course: a unit of study within the programme, as stipulated in Article 7.3, Sections 2 and 3 of the Act, with which an examination is associated; n. working day: Monday through Friday, with the exception of recognised holidays and the collective closure days; o. brightspace: electronic learning environment. p. electives: elective courses are optional courses that students can choose to take based on their personal interests, academic curiosity, or career aspirations.
+These courses provide students with the opportunity to explore diverse subject outside the core curriculum (mandatory courses) of their study programme.
+In sum, elective courses allow students to customize their own education need: broaden and deepen their knowledge with future careers in mind.

-- 2. The other concepts in these regulations are used in the sense in which they appear in the Act. - 3.
-In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Articles 19, section 1, first two sentences. - 4.
+2. The other concepts in these regulations are used in the sense in which they appear in the Act.

+- 3. In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Articles 19, section 1, first two sentences and Article 22 paragraph 1. - 4.
 A written or oral examination can also be taken digitally and/or online.
 In these regulations the term examination is also taken to mean a digital and/or online examination, unless stated otherwise in these regulations.